 Y’all!
 Relax!
 I’ve been married for a total of 12 minutes.
 I have to figure out how to pay off my student loans before I can figure out how to buy diapers.
 But, with all the pressure and questions, it has definitely gotten babies on my brain.
 As a future registered dietitian, I am immediately invested in how my food choices will affect my fertility.
 It always blows my mind how a woman’s intuition kicks in when she becomes pregnant.
-Think about the caveman days—they didn’t have conception clinics, OBGYNs, or lactation consultants.
+Think about the caveman days.
+They didn’t have conception clinics, OBGYNs, or lactation consultants.
 Thank God for women naturally understanding the idea of conception, pregnancy, and post-pregnancy.
 It’s a miracle we’ve made it this far as a species.

-As for me right now, I have access to some of the best nutrition databases through my university, a miniature computer in the palm of my hand with any information I could ever desire to Google, and women around me who have experienced pregnancy and made it look so simple.
+As for me right now, I have access to some of the best nutrition databases through my university.
+A miniature computer in the palm of my hand with any information I could ever desire to Google.
+And women around me who have experienced pregnancy and made it look so simple.

 Unfortunately, misinformation on the internet can be tricky.
 Which article do I believe?
 Should I trust the keyboard warriors?
-Not to mention, the previously-pregnant women in my life are from a different era that had different beliefs about health and pregnancy.
+Not to mention, the previously-pregnant women in my life are from a different era.
+And had different beliefs about health and pregnancy.
 That being said, I get some very outdated and even incorrect information about what to do and what not to do before and during pregnancy.
 So, I decided to take matters into my own hands.

 *Puts on glasses that make me look smart and aggressively pulls out laptop*

 One common factor among all fertility blogs and education was maintaining healthy body weight.
 With social media today, it’s easy to fall into the desire to be as thin as possible.
 On the other hand, with the uprising of the Health and Every Size (HAES) movement and the obesity epidemic happening all across the country, it is easy to fall on either extreme end of the weight-spectrum.
-According to Caroline Kaufman, MS, RDN in her article Foods That Can Affect Fertility, nearly one-third of infertility cases are due to extremes in weight, whether that be over- or under-weight, (BMI below 18.5 or above 24.9, respectively).
+According to Caroline Kaufman, MS, RDN in her article Foods That Can Affect Fertility, nearly one-third of infertility cases are due to extremes in weight.
+Whether that be over- or under-weight, (BMI below 18.5 or above 24.9, respectively).
 Extreme exercise or restriction of nutritional intake can be attributed to the risk of infertility.
 Additionally, depression, anxiety, and stress can have a negative effect on fertility (Panth, et al, 2018).

 So, how do you find your healthy set-point?